After unruly first debate, Trump and Biden hit campaign trail in crucial states

 The Trump administration is backing a lawsuit brought by Republican-controlled states to invalidate the ACA, also known as Obamacare, in a case the Supreme Court is scheduled to hear one week after the election.

-Rather than offer a forceful rebuke, Trump pivoted to attacking left-wing agitators known as antifa, drawing criticism from some social justice leaders.
+Rather than offer a forceful rebuke, Trump called on a group of right-wing activists known as the Proud Boys, to “stand back and stand by,” raising concerns about what he would urge them to do.
+He also attacked left-wing agitators known as antifa, drawing criticism from some social justice leaders.

+“There’s no other way to put it: the President of the United States refused to disavow white supremacists on the debate stage last night,” Biden tweeted on Wednesday.

 Trump also declined to say he would accept the election results, repeating his unfounded assertion that widespread voting by mail would lead to massive fraud.
 Experts have said such fraud is extremely rare in the United States.

-Reporting by Joseph Ax in Princeton, New Jersey; Editing by Scott Malone and Howard Goller
+Reporting by Joseph Ax in Princeton, New Jersey and Susan Heavey in Washington; Writing by Alistair Bell; Editing by Scott Malone, Howard Goller and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.